svikashk/docs/help/advanced-filter.md

 layout: default
 nav_order: 1
 has_children: false
-parent: Get Started
+parent: Search
-title: How your Zepel account is structured
+title: Advanced Filter
 desc: What are the building blocks of Zepel?
 Learn how accounts in Zepel are structured.
-permalink: help/get-started/account-structure/
+permalink: help/search/advanced-filter/
 ---
 # How your Zepel account is structured
 {: .no_toc }